ntno/mkdocs-terminal/documentation/docs/configuration/blocks.md

 `revision`

 :   Section after the `after_markdown_content` block containing information about when the markdown page was last updated.
-See the [Git Revision plugin] for details.
+See the [Git Revision Plugin] for details.

-[Git Revision plugin]: ../plugins/git-revision
+[Git Revision Plugin]: ../plugins/git-revision
 <br>

 # Override Locations